Levels of Care for Our Substance Use Disorder & Mental Health Treatments

 RM: Recovery Management

-Each person afflicted with substance use disorder or mental illness is different.
+Each person afflicted with substance use disorder is different.
 As such, periods of time in each program may vary.
 The Recovery Management program was designed to help clients step gradually into the norms of daily life while still being held accountable for their sobriety.
 This is often the last level of care and is ideal for transitioning out of an IOP or OP program.

 At this stage of recovery, clients will have a solid foundation to which they can build their recovery upon.
 Coupled with a Relapse Prevention Plan created in primary treatment, this is the very last stage of treatment.
 Recovery management is held on Thursday from 8:45am-10:15am.